-The master indentures of trust require the trustee to hold the bond proceeds, toll revenue, and any other proceeds included in pledged funds for debt service.
-These funds are included in restricted cash and investments.
+The master indentures of trust require the trustee to hold bond proceeds, pledged revenue, and any other amounts pledged for repayment of the bond debt described above.
+The balance of pledged funds held by the trustee is included in restricted cash and investments.